fbpx

 Last week, we said goodbye to one of the oldest houses in our city.

-Polson house at 94 Cathedral Avenue was built in 1894 for Alexander Polson, former city councillor and grandson of one of the original Selkirk Settlers.
+Polson House at 94 Cathedral Avenue was built in 1894 for Alexander Polson, former city councillor and grandson of one of the original Selkirk Settlers.
 The home was a distinct example of Queen-Anne Revival style architecture, with decorative finials and pendants among other character-defining elements.

 Two Heritage Winnipeg Board Members were interviewed by various news sources on the topic of Polson House’s demolition.
 Kenneth Ingram, President of the Seven Oaks Historical Society, shared that the society is looking into creating a form of commemoration for the house at its former site to preserve its history.